CUSTOMER ANALYTICS2025-11-10

 1. All about cross-device tracking

-So, for the reasons stated above, more than cookies, marketers these days prefer to use cross-device Identity Resolution tracking to maintain a complete profile of every client.
+Therefore, for the reasons stated above, marketers these days prefer to use cross-device Identity Resolution tracking to maintain a comprehensive profile of every client.

-Essentially, the latter allows the collection of data and its linking in a way that all devices used by one person are tracked back to him/ her.
+Essentially, the latter allows for the collection and linking of data in a way that all devices used by one person are tracked back to them.

-The importance of cross-device tracking lies in the fact that it enables business teams to understand if a particular advertisement served on the desktop first resulted in a sale on a mobile; both devices are owned by the same person.
+The importance of cross-device tracking lies in its ability to enable business teams to understand whether a particular advertisement served on a desktop first resulted in a sale on a mobile device, both of which are owned by the same person.

-But here’s where things start to get a little tricky.
-There are two types of cross-device tracking – deterministic and probabilistic tracking – leading to two types of identity resolution – probabilistic and deterministic.
+But here's where things start to get a little tricky.
+There are two types of cross-device tracking: deterministic and probabilistic tracking, which lead to two types of identity resolution: probabilistic and deterministic.

-While both these methods involve complex matching across millions of data points as well as access to ALL the digital and device data, depending on the technology and data sets, they can deliver one of two types of matches.
+While both methods involve complex matching across millions of data points, as well as access to all digital and device data, they can deliver one of two types of matches, depending on the technology and data sets.

 2. Deterministic matching

-Under deterministic matching, using a deterministic connector like perhaps a hashtag, email address, or username, the records of a particular customer are matched.
+Under deterministic matching, using a deterministic connector, such as perhaps a hashtag, email address, or username, the records of a particular customer are matched.
 This approach works best with first-party data.

 Why first party?
-Because it involves the use of personally identifiable information of a customer like his/her email address, home or work address, telephone or credit card numbers, etc. At the end of this exercise, there remains no doubt about the identity of the customer.
+Because it involves the use of personally identifiable information of a customer, such as their email address, home or work address, telephone number, or credit card numbers.
+At the end of this exercise, there remains no doubt about the identity of the customer.

-Here’s an example of identity resolution: If John Doe uses his email address and logs into his email on his desktop, then uses the same on his Tablet, deterministic matching will show he is the same fellow.
+Here's an example of identity resolution: If John Doe uses his email address and logs into his email on his desktop, then uses the same email address on his Tablet, deterministic matching will show that he is the same individual.

-Deterministic matching is considered to be more perfect and takes the guesswork out of the tracking game.
-But here’s the thing: although a more accurate matching method, it cannot be implemented by all businesses.
+Deterministic matching is considered more precise, as it eliminates the guesswork from the tracking process.
+However, here's the thing: although it is a more accurate matching method, it cannot be implemented by all businesses.

-One reason for that is because of the kind of resources it draws on, and because of the humungous amount of data, implementation is not possible for all the companies.
-So here’s where probabilistic matching comes in.
+One reason for this is the type of resources it draws on and the enormous amount of data, making implementation impossible for all companies.
+So here's where probabilistic matching comes in.

-The other factor that poses a hurdle in the implementation of deterministic matching is that it requires concrete identifiers like social security numbers or driver’s license numbers.
-But many a time, some companies do not need such information.
+Another factor that poses a hurdle to the implementation of deterministic matching is that it requires concrete identifiers, such as social security numbers or driver's license numbers.
+However, many companies do not require this information regularly.
 Or, even if they do, consumers may refuse to submit such sensitive information.

 Randomness is not included in deterministic identity resolution models.
 With the same initial conditions, you will get the same result every time you run the model.